david-scudo/CSEC-Nexus/README.md

 **Welcome!**

 This project is a proof of concept educational tool to educate and encourage the non-techies amung us on cyber security concepts.
+***Feedback for improvements/bugs and suggestions for future inclusions and design are always welcome!***

 **Inside the .zip file you will find:**
  - ***CSEC Nexus*** *(The Application)*